The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 For more information about the ongoing pandemic and for detailed guidelines, here are a few international resources:

-- WHO information hub
+The WHO information hub The CDC information hub

 - The European Centre for Disease Prevention and Control information hub

 The Australian Government Department of Health resources collection The BMJ‘s latest news hub The Lancet‘s resource center Nature‘s article collection